heybigjoy/SI507-HW6/README.md

 <button onclick=handleClick() id="wow-button">Wow</button>
 ```

+The function handleClick will show a alert box of hello when you call the function.
+In the HTML code of the button, it was specified when it was clicked (by using onclick = ), the function handleClick will be called, therefore the alert box will appear.

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**

 ### The next few questions address the `jquerylib_submit_example.html` file.